gentoo-mirror/flussence/README.md

 : Convenience ebuild that installs the good Minecraft launcher (not the awful Electron-based one).

 `games-engines/odamex` — [Odamex DOOM sourceport](https://odamex.net)
-: Retro first-person shooter.
+: Retro first-person shooter suited for mid-2000s desktops and low-res screens.
   This ebuild is written from scratch.

 `games-*/ut2004-*` — UT2004 binaries and map packs via IPFS
 : A historical data preservation effort using IPFS, as an alternative to the Gentoo repo ebuilds.